 For each period, the OKRs must be defined for each level: company, team, and individual.

 The objectives of the company are the first ones to be noted.
 The leader or leaders of the company write them.
 Then, at the level of the teams, we observe two movements.
 The leaders of the company establish a list with the team leaders.
-They (team leaders) return to their collaborators to modify and adapt according to the capacities and report to the leaders of the company.
+They (team leaders) then return to their collaborators to modify and adapt the list according to the capacities and report to the leaders of the company.
 Finally, the individual level or the agent establishes their OKRs with their service manager.
 Note, the goals instead of coming from the top down should go from the bottom to the top.

 Objectives are modified or improved as needed.
 Each agent or employee must understand and believe that OKRs at various levels are achievable.